Ayushparikh-code/Web-dev-mini-projects/Band Website/Readme.md

-# Welcome 🖐 to the Restaurant Website
+# Welcome 🖐 to the Band Website
 It is a multi pager Band Website with simple but userfriendly design.

 ## Default view of the website